 Student representatives are invited to a Programme Committee meeting on a termly basis where feedback can be given in an open forum.
-Actions are taken forward from this forum at a college management level, student reps are kept up to date with progress being made via communication from the their Faculty and/or the HE team.
+Actions are taken forward from this forum at a college management level, student reps are kept up to date with progress being made via communication from the HE office.
 The College provides other avenues for feedback via personal tutors, suggestion boxes, and a tracked compliments and complaints system.